aarushbothra/midibox/README.md

 # midibox
-Turns .midi files into .dxf files, primarily for music box paper strips with a high degree of variablility.
+Turns .midi files into .dxf files, primarily for music box paper strips with a high degree of customizability.

 Allows for variable dimensions of the strip, as well as different sized stock paper that will be cut.
 Will output a new .dxf file for each page of paper needed.
 Currently, these settings need to be edited at the top of the python file.